DoctorLogicProduct/dltest/dental-data-solutions-email-blast.md

 - template: feature
   component: feature-1
   component_css: feature
+  img_alignment: Right
+  text: As our partner, you will have access to the latest solutions, transparent
+    reporting, unlimited content, technology upgrades, dedicated support and a 100% HIPAA compliant platform.
+You will be taken care of with feedback on how to grow your practice from like minded people who are medical marketing experts.
+  headline: The DoctorLogic Difference
+  img: "/uploads/EstablishTrustThumb.jpg"
+  class: ''
+  btn: []
+  alt: ''
+- template: feature
+  component: feature-1
+  component_css: feature
   img_alignment: Left
   headline: We Make Beautiful Websites Designed To Grow Your Practice
   text: 'Receive more traffic to your website and appear higher in search engine results